 Dangers From Contaminants In Unregulated Private Wells

-There are no federal regulations on private wells.
-However, federal agencies give proposals and broad specialized guidelines.
 Regulation is additionally restricted at the state and local levels.
 A small number of states have guidelines on private well testing.
-A portion of these provisions applies to landlords or wells serving numerous units.
+Some of these provisions apply to landlords or wells serving numerous units.

-Counties regularly have provisions in building standards and allowing measures.
-One model is New Jersey's Private Well Testing Act.
-Passed in 2001, it requires dealers or purchasers of a property with wells to test the untreated water for a kind of water quality limit and survey the test results preceding the title's closing.
-Under the law, landowners are needed to test the well water once every five years.
-And then give a copy of the results to each tenant.
-The law was amended in 2018 to incorporate extra contaminants resolved to have hindering health impacts.
+Passed in 2001, it requires dealers or purchasers of a property with wells to test the untreated water for a water quality limit and survey the test results preceding the title's closing.

 Duty of Public Laboratories